RIVERSPORT River Protectors

 Litter pick up supplies including grabbers, buckets, nets for smaller items, biohazard containers, and coffee bean bags (rather than plastic bags) are provided via local donations from Edmond Lowes stores and Eôte’ Coffee.

-Groups interested in participating in a planned clean-up event can contact OKC Beautiful at (405) 525-8822 to learn more.
+Groups interested in participating in a planned clean-up event can contact RIVERSPORT at 405-552-4040 or OKC Beautiful at (405) 525-8822 to learn more.
 Individuals can participate using the Litterati app.
 Sign up here or email us to learn more.

 Bring practical, STEM based, environmentally friendly lesson plans into your school, classroom, or home schooling curriculum.
 STEM Education Resources